benrudolph/bitbybit/source/_posts/2015-04-14-chicago-crime.md

 <!-- more -->

 It's proved to be an extremely divisive issue with people arguing that it permeates [every aspect of American culture](http://www.thenation.com/blog/172024/americas-rape-problem-we-refuse-admit-there-one) and those who claim it's a bunch of [overblown hype](http://time.com/30545/its-time-to-end-rape-culture-hysteria/).
-Both articles actually make very valid points.
+Both view points make valid points.
 However, I find that they do not delve into the data behind the issue (partially due to the lack of data) and rely more on anecdotal events.
 I decided to take a dive into what data we do have to discover if it is possible to empirically  come to some conclusions about rape culture.
 The World Heritage Encyclopedia defines "rape culture" as:

 > Rape culture is a concept which links rape and sexual violence to the culture of a society, and in which prevalent attitudes and practices normalize, excuse, tolerate, and even condone rape